usccolumbia/matglobalmapping/README.md

     - [global property](https://github.com/usccolumbia/matglobalmapping/blob/main/graphsgenerate/allMP_global_property.ipynb)

-For target group analysis WRT. global distribution, there are 2 senerios. (figure 3)
+For target group analysis WRT. global distribution(figure 3).

-- your target group of materials is from MP dataset with known MP ids.The dataset avaliable in this respository is enough to reproduce the global distribution map in our paper
+- your target group of materials is from MP dataset with known MP ids.The dataset avaliable in this respository is enough to reproduce the global distribution map in our paper.
     - [custom list of mpid](https://github.com/usccolumbia/matglobalmapping/tree/main/globalgraph/mpid_over_global)

+From here, every thing list below require download of original feature and put inside the
 - you have a group of materials not from MP dataset with their structure file as `.cif`.
-This requires you to generate the feature using part 1 of our code, then you eed to concatenate the generated features with the whole MP feature to run tsne analysis.
+This requires you to generate the feature using part 1 of our code, then you need to concatenate the generated features with the whole MP feature to run tsne analysis.

     - [generate features](https://github.com/usccolumbia/matglobalmapping/tree/main/generateNewFeatures)
     - [custom materials](https://github.com/usccolumbia/matglobalmapping/tree/main/localsubsetgraph/newmaterials)

-For target group analysis WRT, there are some local distributions:
+For target group analysis WRT. custom there are some local distributions:

 - Make sure your target and backgound materials are feed into the tsne toghether.Make sure the domain of the background materials is larger than the target materials to get a good map.E.g. {ABC3 materials}<{ternary materials}